cilginc/cilginc.github.io/_posts/2025-06-21-TryHackMe-Source.md

 THM{*******************}
 ```

-Easy as that.
-Thanks you for reading my solution.
+And that's a wrap!
+Two flags, one simple exploit.
+Thank you for reading my write-up, and happy hacking